 This is the hallmark of proximity marketing: personalization.
 You can be sure the message will evoke a reaction from the consumer, as it is based on a certain area of interest that the customer has shown interest.

-Mall owners can also activate loyalty programs such as giving away bonus points each time a customer visits or purchases a product within the shopping complex.
+Mall owners can also activate loyalty programs such as giving away bonus points each time a customer visits or purchases a product at the shopping center.
 These points are designed to be redeemed for attractive rewards in any business within the shopping mall.
 Such incentives are sure to attract more visitors and drive sales.

 4. Real time Engagement with Customers